cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 be able to disconnect all nodes from the network via the Master in case this is needed.

 ## 6. Burn Verification and Post-Process Steps

 After you boot, we recommend waiting 2-3 minutes for the boot process to complete.
+You will notice that the read LED will be on and that the green LED is off.
+If this is not the case, please wait.
+If it does not work after a long while, please reboot the PI that has issues and see if it works after the reboot.
+Also make sure you check your hardware and network.

 ### 6.1 Setting up a Proxy Jump with `cms host`